DynGraphLab/DynMatch/README.md

 This is a brief overview of the most important options.

 `FILE`
-Path to graph file that you want the maximum independent set for.
+Path to graph file that you maintain a dynamic matching for.

 `-help`
 Print help.